-This Clue The Royal Baby's Name Was Louis Seems So Obvious Now, TBH
+This Clue The Royal Baby's Name Was Going To Be Louis Seems So Obvious Now

 Prince William and Kate Middleton finally revealed the name of their baby boy!
 On Friday, April 27, Kensington Palace announced the baby's name is Louis Arthur Charles.
 Aside from making One Direction jokes, people have noticed that the baby's name has a huge thing in common with the names of the other men in his family, and this clue the royal baby's name was Louis seems so obvious now.
 I'm honestly shocked I didn't piece this puzzle together sooner.